 It’s not new – we had video games when we were kids and some people spent hours on them.
 The difference is that the machines are pervasive today.
 And a lot of our kids don’t have the judgment and discipline to moderate their use of the devices.
 Virtually every parent I talk to is struggling with how to manage the pervasive digital onslaught.

 My son’s school gave him a MacBook in sixth grade (which is an incredible privledge).
-And he is distracted by it, constantly.
-Even if its just switching tabs in Chrome, he’s compelled to do it in the middle of a sentence and loses his train of thought.
+And he was distracted by it, constantly.
+Even if its just switching tabs in Chrome, he was compelled to do it in the middle of a sentence and lose his train of thought.
 He races through his work so that he can sneak more time watching YouTube movies of Minecraft and Pokemon.
 He’s too young for Facebook and we didn’t let him put SnapChat on his phone.
 He doesn’t write down what he has to do for homework because he can check the computer – and then he doesn’t remember what he reads on the computer and has to check again.

 We’re trying to teach him that he needs time to focus and complete his work.
 We’re trying to figure out how to motivate him to do a good job – not race to get to the finish line so he can do something more entertaining with his computer or phone.